nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Updates a patient's contact information for next-of-kin or attending physician.

-Format: `updatecontact id/PATIENT_ID c/CATEGORY n/CONTACT_NAME p/CONTACT_PHONE e/CONTACT_EMAIL`
+Format: `updatecontact id/PATIENT'S_ID c/CATEGORY n/CONTACT_NAME p/CONTACT_PHONE e/CONTACT_EMAIL`

-- PATIENT_ID: Unique ID of the patient whose emergency contact is to be updated.
+- PATIENT'S_ID: Unique ID of the patient whose emergency contact is to be updated.
 - CATEGORY: Only accepts `K` for next-of-kin or `D` for attending physician.
 - CONTACT_NAME: Name of the emergency contact.
 - CONTACT_PHONE: Phone number of the emergency contact.
 - CONTACT_EMAIL: Email address of the emergency contact.
 - Note: The UID must belong to a **patient**.
-- Note: Only `K` or `D` are accepted.
+- Note: Only `K` or `D` are accepted for category.
-- Note: This command replaces the current next-of-kin or attending physician contact info,
-  - if there is already an existing one.
+- Note: This command replaces the current next-of-kin or attending physician contact info, if there is already an existing one.

 Examples: